I so remember…

 - who grew up with friends and family in this rather big house which had been finally unified tactfully.
 The endeavour was sometimes freckled with suffering caused by the delay and frustrations of an archaic and slow moving courthouse.
 In this fateful resolution of organising the properties,Chayya Banerjee stood tall through her uncanny but supreme perseverance.

-It was this doing perhaps that gave this rather unwieldy family a certain common direction and godly mooring.
+It was this doing perhaps that gave the rather unwieldy family a certain common direction and spiritual mooring.
 Much of the ubiquitous and complex contradictions that were manifest in this Bengali household had this bit added to its already fascinating platter.
 Today, Swami Ram Kripal Dasji is the fond Bada da (Eldest brother)

 - to the Banerjee family by common weal.